 Last update: 2018 12 11

-Many misperceptions about feminism are being taught in schools.
+Schools teach many misconceptions about feminism and about feminism in history.
 This essay and the sources of information identified in it provide a more objective guide to the truth.

 On 31/10/2010 4:57 PM, [a men’s-rights activist] wrote: